 I study which institutional investors are more likely to support activists when the company is targeted.
 I predict that an investor is more likely to support an activist if their interests are sufficiently aligned.
 In practice, it is non-trivial to quantify interest alignment.
 To do this, I develop a novel approach that is based on network theory.
 I assume that a high number of co-investments implies the alignment of investment and governance preferences.
 Motivated by this assumption, I introduce two new measures of interest alignment.
 The first measure is based on the number of co-investments, and the second measure accounts for the relative importance of co-investments for investors.
 I find that these measures of interest alignment are predictive of the activist's success.
 Moreover, past positive interactions with the activist lead to the increase in the number of co-investments.
 This finding implies that stronger connections can result from either investors’ learning about the activist's judgments or the activist's discovery about other investors’ willingness to cooperate.

 Causes and Consequences of Investor Activism around the World (preliminary results)

 with Mark Maffett and Douglas Skinner

-Local Elections and Municipal Debt Financing (preliminary results and early write-up)
+Local Elections and Municipal Debt Financing (empirical results and early write-up)

 with Krisztina Orban